Welcome to today's edition of the Rush 24-7 podcast.

 Well, Danielle, why don't you try imagining that this is exactly how President Obama wanted it to happen?

-Uh you were a fan of the Affordable Care Act.
+You were a fan of the Affordable Care Act.

-You're an Obama supporter, you're an Obamacare supporter.
+You're an Obama supporter.

-Uh and you yet you cannot imagine that the chaos that your health care is now in is not what President Obama wanted to happen.
+And you yet you cannot imagine that the chaos that your health care is now in is not what President Obama wanted to happen.

-Uh Obama is about government.
+Obama is about government.

 Obama is about government control.

-Uh in a democratic society, people get the government they deserve.
+In a democratic society, people get the government they deserve.

-Uh, and this is the government that you and millions of other uh Obama supporters voted for, and if you paid attention, you'd have known what you were voting for.
+And this is the government that you and millions of other Obama supporters voted for.

-As we were talking about yesterday, everybody thinks you can have pain free liberalism.
+As we were talking about yesterday, everybody thinks you can have pain-free liberalism.

 There is no such thing.

-Someone somewhere has to pick up the tab for it.
+Someone, somewhere, has to pick up the tab for it.

 It was perfectly obvious to many of us who've been talking about this for years that Obamacare was going to be a disaster.

-The only question was the scale of the disaster, and as we now see it is on a scale hitherto unknown uh to socialized healthcare systems around the world.
+And as we now see, it is on a scale hitherto unknown to socialized healthcare systems around the world.

-Mark Stein for Rush, 1-800-282-2882.
+Mark Stein for Rush 1-800-282-2882.

-Mark Stein in for Rush Rush is a little under the weather, uh running a fever still, uh, but he is itching to get back, and he will be back tomorrow.
+Rush is a little under the weather, running a fever still, but he is itching to get back, and he will be back tomorrow.

 That's the bad news.

-The New York Times today, taking on from where Jay Carney left off in his press statement, says that in fact this isn't bad news.
+The New York Times today, taking on from where Jay Carney left off in his press statement, says that in fact, this isn't bad news.

-They have to get up in the morning, have a shower, put on a suit, go to work and do a full-time job.
+They have to get up in the morning, have a shower, put on a suit, go to work, and do a full-time job.

 They will be liberated to explore their full human potential.